It's Benchmark Season: What the 2025 Data Tells Us and How to Apply It in 2026

 5. Website traffic is down.
 Engagement is up.

 Nonprofit websites saw fewer visitors in 2024, but email list sizes and social followings grew.
-People aren't disappearing — they're engaging differently, and on their terms.
+People aren’t disappearing, they’re engaging differently, and on their terms.

 This is happening across sectors, not just nonprofits.
 AI-generated search results, zero-click searches, and platform-native content consumption mean fewer people are hitting your homepage from organic search.

 The 2026 application: Your SEO strategy needs to evolve.
-Ranking #1 matters less than being the answer — in AI overviews, in email, in the communities where your audience already lives.
+Ranking #1 matters less than being the answer, in AI overviews, in email, in the communities where your audience already lives.
 This is a content and distribution problem, not just a technical SEO problem.

 1. M+R Benchmarks

-Best for: Nonprofit marketers, fundraising teams, digital engagement strategists What it covers: Email, advertising, web traffic, social, mobile messaging, fundraising performance Why it matters: The most comprehensive nonprofit digital dataset available.
-216 participants, real year-over-year comparisons, and honest analysis that doesn't sugarcoat what's declining.
-Where to find it: mrbenchmarks.com
+Why it matters: The most comprehensive nonprofit digital marketing benchmark dataset available.
+216 participants, real year-over-year comparisons, and honest analysis that doesn’t sugarcoat what’s declining.

 2. HubSpot State of Marketing Report

-Best for: B2B and B2C marketers across industries What it covers: Channel performance, AI adoption, content strategy, sales and marketing alignment, ROI reporting Why it matters: One of the broadest annual surveys of marketing professionals — useful for understanding where the industry is investing attention and budget.
-Where to find it: hubspot.com/marketing-statistics
+Why it matters: One of the broadest annual marketing benchmark surveys available, useful for understanding where the industry is investing attention and budget.

 3. Content Marketing Institute B2B Content Marketing Report

-Best for: Content strategists, marketing directors, brand teams What it covers: Content formats, distribution channels, team structure, budget allocation, what's actually driving results Why it matters: Cuts through the noise on content strategy.
+Why it matters: Cuts through the noise on content strategy.
 Consistently useful for benchmarking content maturity and making the case for investment.
-Where to find it: contentmarketinginstitute.com

 4. Sprout Social Index

-Best for: Social media managers, brand strategists, digital marketers What it covers: Engagement benchmarks by platform and industry, publishing frequency, consumer behavior, what audiences actually want from brands Why it matters: Platform-specific data that helps you answer the "how often should we post?" question with evidence instead of guesswork.
-Where to find it: sproutsocial.com/insights/data
+Why it matters: Platform-specific data that helps you answer the “how often should we post?” question with evidence instead of guesswork.

 5. Mailchimp / Klaviyo Email Benchmarks

-Best for: Email marketers, e-commerce brands, any organization using email as a channel What it covers: Open rates, click rates, unsubscribe rates — broken down by industry Why it matters: Industry-specific email benchmarks are essential context.
-A 25% open rate in one vertical is excellent; in another, it's average.
-Know which bucket you're in.
-Where to find it: mailchimp.com/resources/email-marketing-benchmarks (Mailchimp) or klaviyo.com/resources (Klaviyo)
+Why it matters: Industry-specific email benchmarks are essential context.
+A 25% open rate in one vertical is excellent; in another, it’s average.
+Know which bucket you’re in.

-How to Actually Use These Reports
+How to Actually Use These Reports in 2026

 Reading the report is the easy part.
 Here’s the process I use with clients to turn benchmark data into action:

-Step 1: Pull your own numbers first.
 Before you read any report, document your current performance across your key channels.
-Open rates, conversion rates, traffic by source, ad ROAS — whatever you're measuring.
+Open rates, conversion rates, traffic by source, ad ROAS, whatever you’re measuring.
 This prevents you from unconsciously anchoring to benchmark averages before you know where you stand.

-Step 3: Look at the outliers.
-The median tells you what's average.
-The 75th percentile tells you what's possible.
-Focus your attention on the gap between your performance and the top quartile — that's your growth opportunity.
+The median tells you what’s average.
+The 75th percentile tells you what’s possible.
+Focus your attention on the gap between your performance and the top quartile, that’s your growth opportunity.

-Step 4: Translate to one or two priorities.
 Benchmark reports can produce a 20-item to-do list fast.
 Resist that impulse.
 Identify the one or two areas where improvement would have the most material impact on your goals, and build a 90-day plan around those.

-Step 5: Set a review cadence.
-Benchmarks are annual snapshots.
+Benchmark reports are annual snapshots.
 Your performance reviews should be quarterly at minimum.
-Build the habit of checking your numbers against these benchmarks regularly — not just when the new report drops.
+Build the habit of checking your numbers against these benchmarks regularly, not just when the new report drops.

 Final Thought